bitcoin-teleport/teleport-transactions/README.md

 * &#9745; code federated message board seeder servers
 * &#9744; ALPHA RELEASE FOR TESTNET, REGTEST, SIGNET AND MAINNET (FOR THE BRAVE ONES)
 * &#9744; code fidelity bonds
+* &#9744; have watchtower store data in a file, not in RAM
 * &#9744; have taker store the progress of a coinswap to file, so that the whole process can be easily paused and started
-* &#9744; have watchtower store data in a file, not in RAM
 * &#9744; add automated incremental backups for wallet files, because seed phrases aren't enough to back up these wallets
 * &#9744; study ecdsa-2p and implement ecdsa-2p multisig so the coinswaps can look identical to regular txes
 * &#9744; add support precomputed RBF fee-bumps, so that txes can always be confirmed regardless of the block space market
 * &#9744; automated tests (might be earlier in case its useful in test driven development)
 * &#9744; move wallet files and config to its own data directory ~/.teleport/
 * &#9744; add collateral inputs to receiver contract txes
+* &#9744; implement encrypted contract txes for watchtowers, so that watchtowers can do their job without needing to know the addresses involved
 * &#9744; implement branching and merging coinswaps for takers, so that they can create coinswaps even if they just have one UTXO
 * &#9744; add encrypted wallet files
 * &#9744; reproducible builds + pin dependencies to a hash